8onk/AutoMergePDF/README.md

 Download a code as a ZIP archive
 Run .cmd file
-install it like you install all other addons
+Install it like you install all other addons